 Chocolate Chip Buttermilk Cake

 This soft and moist chocolate chip buttermilk cake is excellent for every day baking!
-Filled with mini chocolate chips and finished with a crumb topping, it’s hard to resist!
+Filled with mini chocolate chips and finished with a crumb topping, it’s hard to resist with a steaming mug of coffee.
+Vegetarian.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.